Woodson, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Woodson has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Woodson has a humid subtropical climate, Cfa on climate maps.

 Wildlife

-Woodson is situated in semiarid rolling hills covered in mesquite with "jumping" and prickly pear cactus, "blue brush", and occasional live or post oaks.
+Woodson is situated in semiarid, rolling hills covered in mesquite with "jumping" and prickly pear cactus, "blue brush", and occasional live or post oaks.
 It has hot, dry summers and cold, dry winters.
 The creek bottoms have huge pecan trees, hackberry, willow, "china berry", "chitelm", elm, cottonwood, and wild plums of several kinds, as well as many other trees of various types occurring at times (bois d'arc and mulberry are seen).
 The ground along creeks may be covered in green briars, poison ivy, or oak, and Virginia creeper grows high into the trees in places.
 The land, as a whole, is a patchwork of mesquite, and farm fields dotted with old oil wells.
 It is home to white-tailed deer, wild turkey, cotton-tailed and jack rabbits, feral hogs, bobcats, raccoons, opossums, rattlesnakes, bobwhite quail, mourning doves, armadillos, coyotes, and occasionally a badger, beaver, fox, mountain lion, and even javalina is seen.
 Song birds and others thrive.
 Many small animals dwell there, such as fox squirrels, hispid cotton rats, soft-shelled turtles, and others too numerous to mention.
 Large yellow catfish live in the slow-moving rivers or in the local lake and stock tanks (ponds), along with many other fish such as channel catfish, large-mouthed bass, crappie, gar, carp, buffalo fish, drum, bream, and goggle-eyed sun perch.
 Red-horse minnows, top-water minnows, and a species locally known as bull-head minnows live in the ponds and thrive in the rippling shallows of the river and creeks.